This blog post is a quick summary of our finds on JW Player VAST implementation.

 Video advertising has a protocol called VAST that enforces/guides how ads should be served in a video player.
 Like driving rules.
 JW does not abide by all of them.
 Nor is necessarily the best of drivers.

 - There are cases when JW Player enters an infinite loop trying to serve ads.
 No content is played.
 Trying to chase an ad is like forever driving in circles until your battery dies.
-Or browser crashes (demo and analysis).
+Or browser crashes (analysis).

 - Usually, there are multiple sources to the same ad.
 JW Player will try the first source.
 If it cannot play it, it will simply give up.
 Like having multiple roads to city center(ad).
 JW will try the first one.
 If it’s blocked, it will miss the centre altogether.